tseylerd/IntelliJ-Live-Template-Sharing-Plugin/README.md

 4. Commit shared live templates to your repository

 ## Importing Live Templates
-After that, your team members with plugin installed will import these live templates automatically when they open project next time.
+Everybody with plugin installed who open repository will import shared live templates automatically when they open project next time.

 ### Manual import
 There is the action to import live templates manually.